elastisys/ck8s-cluster/pipeline/README.md

 and the image will need to be rebuilt.

 ## TODO
-* The installation of services is now not included since it doesnt work correctly.
-Once this is fixed simply remove the comment on the `deploy-ss/c.sh` line.
+simply remove the comment on the `deploy-ss/c.sh` line.
 * Rebuild image to another location which is not a user specific public registry.
 * Add checks that the cluster is actually functioning correctly, not just installed.